 Sweet-Speiss says she wasn’t frivolous with her spending, but in retrospect, she made questionable decisions.
 When her daughter would run up a large balance on her own credit card, Sweet-Speiss sent her money—even though it meant sinking deeper into debt herself.
 Sweet-Speiss borrowed against her home at one point and withdrew money on two separate occasions to consolidate her debt, but was still left with $40,000 on her cards, and it built up again.

 After more than a decade of amassing debt, Sweet-Speiss turned to the Credit Counselling Society for help ridding herself of nearly $67,000 spread across 13 cards.
 Once enrolled, her interest payments stopped and she was put on a plan to pay down principal.
-She completed the program this year.
+She completed the program this in 2017.
 She still has a mortgage and a line of credit, but is finally free of high-interest credit card debt.

 Sweet-Speiss says her mortgage would have been paid off a decade ago had she never borrowed against her house.
 Indeed, one of the problems with home-equity loans is that they cause debt persistence.
 HELOCs are marketed with little or no obligation to repay in a timely manner.
 For years, one of the main advantages of owning a home is the forced saving effect—paying the mortgage, combined with rising property values, builds equity.
 A HELOC undermines that dynamic, tempting consumers to access cash now rather than build wealth over the long term.